GraphQL-Portal/graphql-portal/docs-website/docs/configuration/gateway-options.md

 The port on which GraphQL Portal Gateway will listen for the incoming connections.

+## servername

+Optional string.
+This value should be set to the external server name when gateway is used behind the load-balancer proxy.

 ## pool_size

 The size of the NodeJS Cluster pool, i.e. how many instances of the gateway are going to be launched on the same host.